|AT A GLANCE||PRICING||HEADLINE|

 The original Purple mattress is their most affordable, entry-level option.
 This model is comprised of two layers of polyurethane foam on the bottom and then a 2″ slab of Hyper-Elastic Polymer on top.
 We think this model is great for all kinds of sleepers.
 It doesn’t matter whether you’re on your back, stomach, or side.

 Like I mentioned earlier, the Hyper-Elastic Polymer material is very unique in that it’s able to provide both pressure relief and support exactly where you need it.
 The only downside we really see with the original Purple is that it’s not the best option for heavier body types (lack of coils).

-In early 2018, Purple added three new models to their lineup — the Purple Hybrid, Purple Hybrid Premier 3 and Purple Hybrid Premier 4 (these three beds used to be known as the New Purple 2/3/4).
+A couple years back, Purple added three new models to their lineup — the Purple Hybrid, Purple Hybrid Premier 3 and Purple Hybrid Premier 4 (these three beds used to be known as the New Purple 2/3/4).
 The hybrid models incorporate individually pocketed coils for added support.
 Given the new construction, we recommend heavy people go with one of the new Purple models.

 In general, coils are just much more durable than dense support foams and also provide bi-directional support (i.e. the coils compress, but also push-back), which is much more ideal for the extra stress heavy people exert on beds.

-In terms of differences between the three new models, though, it really comes down to the thickness of the Hyper-Elastic Polymer top layer.
-The Purple 4 uses a 4″ slab of polymer, the Purple 3 uses a 3″ slab, and it continues down the line.
+In terms of differences between the three hybrid models, though, it really comes down to the thickness of the Hyper-Elastic Polymer top layer.
+The Purple Hybrid Premier 4 uses a 4″ slab of polymer, the Purple Hybrid Premier 3 uses a 3″ slab, and it continues down the line.
 The price also varies depending on which model you choose.
-The Purple 4 is the most expensive (that polymer material isn’t cheap), followed by the 3 and then the 2.
+The Hybrid Premier 4 is the most expensive (that polymer material isn’t cheap), followed by the Hybrid Premier 3 and then the base Purple Hybrid.